NURS FPX 4015 Assessment 4 Caring for Special Population Teaching Presentation

 Slide 3:

-The LGBTQ+ community in the United States is about 10 percent of the entire adult population, which is a rather diverse community including all the demographics such as race, ethnicity, religion, socioeconomic status (Public Religion Research Institute, 2024).
-There are impressive differences in generational change, as over one-third of the Generation Z adults (22 percent) identify as LGBTQ+, indicating the rising level of openness and acceptance among younger generations (Public Religion Research Institute, 2024).
+It is estimated that the LGBTQ+ group in the United States is 10 percent of the adult population, and it is a heterogeneous group that crosscuts across all demographic groups, race, ethnicity, religion and socioeconomic status (Public Religion Research Institute, 2024).
+The differences between generations in the population are very large, and more than a quarter of the adults of Generation Z (22%) define themselves as members of the LGBTQ+ subculture because the degree of openness and acceptance is increasing with younger generations (Public Religion Research Institute, 2024).

 Cultural Values and Beliefs